 I am applying for a visa to the U.S., and successfully completed my State Department Form DS-160 online.
 But today I was looking at the printout, and I saw that I had reversed the numbers on my birthday, saying I was born on the 21st instead of the 12th.
 I don't see any way to go back and redo the form.
 Help!

 Don't panic.
 You are not the first person to face this problem!
-Although it's true that the State Department does not provide a way to go back and change an already-submitted DS-160, you can go back online to submit a new, corrected DS-160, print the new confirmation page, and bring that to your interview at the consulate or embassy.
+Although it's true that the State Department does not provide a way for you to go back and change an already submitted DS-160, you can go back online to submit a new, corrected DS-160, print the new confirmation page, and bring that to your interview at the consulate or embassy.

-If you never saved your original application, and it’s been more than 30 days since you submitted it, you’ll need to start over again.
+If you never saved your original application, and it has been more than 30 days since you submitted it, you’ll need to start over again.
 Go back on the CEAC website and fill in a new DS-160.
 Print the confirmation page for this new application.

-You might be wondering which application the visa officer at the consulate or embassy will be looking at when you go for your interview.
-If you used the first (incorrect) DS-160 submission to schedule your visa appointment or pay the MRV (visa application) fee already, you will need to bring to your interview the confirmation pages from both the new (corrected) and the original (incorrect) DS-160.
+If you used the first (incorrect) DS-160 submission to schedule your visa appointment or pay the visa application fee already, you will need to bring the confirmation pages from both the new (corrected) and the original (incorrect) DS-160 to your interview.

-If you have not yet scheduled your interview or paid your MRV fee (the fee for the nonimmigrant visa), you’re probably okay just bringing the confirmation page from the newer, corrected DS-160.
+If you have not yet scheduled your interview or paid the fee for the nonimmigrant visa, you’re probably okay just bringing the confirmation page from the newer, corrected DS-160.
 (You should bring the old one too, just in case, but make sure you mark it as the old one.)

 If you do not discover the mistake until right before your interview, you might still have an opportunity to correct the mistake.
 When you check in for your appointment, let the consulate employee know that you would like to correct an error on your application.
 The consulate employee can advise you whether the mistake is material to your application and how you should proceed.